Cray-HPE/docs-csm/install/wipe_ncn_disks_for_reinstallation.md

 1. Remove etcd device **on master nodes ONLY**.

-   1. This `dmsetup` comand wil determine whether an etcd volume is present.
+   1. This `dmsetup` command will determine whether an etcd volume is present.

       ```bash
       ncn-m# dmsetup ls